supertokens/docs/v2/contribute/checklists/saas/mysql-rds.md

 hide_title: true
 ---

-## This needs to be executed with creating a new MySQL RDS instance.
+## This needs to be executed with migrating/creating a new MySQL RDS instance.
 This is for API Layer (and not for SAAS)
 - MySQL version: 8.0.23
 - Option groups: default:mysql-8-0
 - Parameter group: default.mysql8.0